helmut-hoffer-von-ankershoffen/ankershoffen/about.md

 >The future is already here - it's just not evenly distributed. <cite>William Gibson</cite>

-As a hobby, Helmut Hoffer von Ankershoffen tries to up his game regarding photography and showcases his art in his <a rel="me" target="_blank" href="https://ankershoffen.photo.blog">photo blog</a>.
+As a hobby, Helmut Hoffer von Ankershoffen tries to up his photography game and showcases selected work in his <a rel="me" target="_blank" href="https://ankershoffen.photo.blog">photo blog</a>.

 *Thank You for reading!*